yaoweideng/MotifBench/readme.md

 * [A performance leaderboard (with submission instructions)](#leaderboard)
 * [Acknowledgements](#acknowledgement)

-:rotating_light: **Solicitation of comments and input by March 31, 2025.** This repo comprises a first benchmark instantiation (“MotifBench V0”).
-If you have found your way here and are interested in using or developing motif-scaffolding methods, please consider providing feedback by posting an issue or writing directly to [btrippe@stanford.edu](btrippe@stanford.edu) to help us improve MotifBench.
+**Solicitation of comments and input.** If you have found your way here and are interested in using or developing motif-scaffolding methods, please consider providing feedback by posting an issue or writing directly to [btrippe@stanford.edu](btrippe@stanford.edu) to help us improve MotifBench.
 Of particular interest are:
 * Additional motifs to include as test cases.
 Sharing a problem you think is important could help direct community effort towards unsolved problems.
 * Suggestions on how to improve the metrics and evaluation pipeline.
-We hope to incorporate suggestions into a more permanent, updated benchmark (MotifBench V1) to be released in April.

 # Test-Cases